 - The loose fit gives plenty of room for other layers.

 - Breathability- there are no ventilation panels or moisture-wicking membranes.

 - Limited color range – one fluorescent and other plainer colors.

 - No inside pocket.

-For such a low price, the Demozu Waterproof jacket is a surprisingly functional packable rain jacket.
+For under $30, the Demozu Waterproof jacket is a surprisingly functional packable rain jacket.
 In particular, the water-repellent coating helps the rain bead and run off quickly so it doesn’t have time to sink into the fabric.

 However, there are key features missing that would not be ideal if you think you would be outside in heavy rain for prolonged periods of time – especially if you are doing intense exercise.
 For example, you get some adjustments with the drawcords, but you don’t get the handy Velcro tags on the cuffs to customize your fit and keep the water out.
 In addition, you pull it on and off like a sweater, so you don’t have the option of unzipping the jacket for ventilation – you either wear it or take it off.